VedVid/RAWIG/README.md

 ### Influences

 RAWIG is built from scratch.
-Yet, due historical reasons, it is influenced by [Jotaf's roguebasin python+libtcod tutorial](http://www.roguebasin.com/index.php?title=Complete_Roguelike_Tutorial,_using_python%2Blibtcod).
-It's fair to give him a credit here.
+Yet, due historical reasons, it is influenced by [roguebasin python+libtcod tutorial](http://www.roguebasin.com/index.php?title=Complete_Roguelike_Tutorial,_using_python%2Blibtcod).
+It's fair to give Jotaf, original author of this tutorial, a credit here.

 ### Contributors